Numichi/reactive-logger/README.md

 _After releases, SonaType or mvnrepostiroy may not appear.
 Regardless, the package is available._

 ## What is the source of motivation?
 I think this description approaches the [What Is a Good Pattern for Contextual Logging?
 (MDC)](https://projectreactor.io/docs/core/release/reference/#faq.mdc) well.
 Furthermore, there is the so-called [lifting solution](https://www.novatec-gmbh.de/en/blog/how-can-the-mdc-context-be-used-in-the-reactive-spring-applications/), which I think is overkill.
-In this (lifing) example, he/she is using Kotlin, but with a Reactor API, not a coroutine.
-This will cause problems, see later.
-If you stay with Reactor API, there is no problem with lifting.
-I mean, I didn't experience it.
+In this (lifting) example, he uses Kotlin, but with a Reactor API, not a coroutine.
+If you stay with Reactor API, there is no problem with lifting and working.
+I mean, I didn't experience any pain, regardless of I used Kotlin or Java.
+But it is not valid for Kotlin Coroutine.

+**My first problem with the lifting solution.**
-The lifting solution runs a hook for each reactor event.
-This generates a lot of unnecessary events and class creation.
-I have [tested](https://github.com/Numichi/reactive-java-mdc-investigation) the lifting solution with a minimal controller with Spring Boot _(see: GET /counter)_.
+It runs a hook for each reactor API.
+It generates a lot of unnecessary events and class creation.
+I have [tested](https://github.com/Numichi/reactive-java-mdc-investigation) it with a minimal controller with Spring Boot (see: GET /counter).
 MDC map copy had run about 129 times for only one request.
-Then let's count, how many times will run on one of the more complex applications?
+Then let's count how many times will run on one of the more complex applications?

-Another question: This lifting work with coroutine?
-Answer: not really, if you use Reactor API, It breaks the contents of the MDC so next time an slf4j logger will not see MDC contents again in a coroutine.
-MDC and CoroutineContext are two different universes.
-Lifting will not be triggered by any event of coroutine.
-I was surprised by the multiple parallel requests, and a suspended delay resulted in MDC context data slipping to another request, which is unhealthy.
+**My second problem on Kotlin Coroutine with lifting.**
+It does not work.
+When you call a Reactor API, Hooks will activate hook, and MDC ThreadLocal will be overridden.
+After it, coroutine gets run point back.
+Hooks are not taken effect in coroutine areas.
+If you would like to run a logger with slf4j in the coroutine area, according to slf4j, the MDC is empty, but CoroutineContext is not.

+**Another side effect I have experienced.**
+When I created a parallel request, my first request ended later than my second request.
+I have used a suspended delay in code, and I noticed the following: MDC context data slipping to another request.
+I think it is unhealthy and misinforms when you review logs.

+**Goal:**
+So, I have been working to create an API for Reactor and Coroutine what solve the above problems.
+It provides the same interfaces to both environments and follows Reactor MDC documentation.

 ## Overview
 _Part of the documentation and description comes from: [README.md](https://github.com/johncfranco/reactive-logger/blob/develop/README.md)_